-In 1991, the Calgary Educational Partnerships Foundation (CEPF) was established as a registered not-for-profit organization to provide support for youth in Calgary and the surrounding area.
-Over the years, CEPF’s influence broadened – so much so that in 2016, during its 25th Anniversary year, the organization changed its name to The Educational Partnership Foundation (TEPF) to reflect our increased reach.
+In 1991, the Calgary Educational Partnerships Foundation (CEPF) was established as a registered non-profit organization to support youth in Calgary and the surrounding area.
+Over the years, our influence broadened and in 2016, the year of our 25th anniversary, we changed our name to The Educational Partnership Foundation (TEPF) to reflect our increased reach.

 TEPF is elevating youth education experience and success.

 TEPF’s programs are available to youth across Alberta.